AdobeDocs/experience-platform.en/help/segmentation/ui/ignore-year.md

 >[!IMPORTANT]
 >
 >You can only use the "ignore year" time constraint in a segment definition evaluated using **batch segmentation**.
-Adding the "ignore year" time constraint to your segment definition will make that resulting audience **ineligible** from streaming or edge segmentation.
+Adding the "ignore year" time constraint to your segment definition will make the resulting audience **ineligible** from streaming or edge segmentation.

 The February 2024 release for Adobe Experience Platform has introduced changes to Adobe Experience Platform Segmentation Service which resolves an issue with the "ignore year" option in audience creation and evaluation.